JetTypes/.github/profile/README.md

 ## Join us

 We are always accepting contributors in our projects, although we don't accept all pull-requests neither should you expect us to do so.
-To join us please see [Contributing](https://github.com/JetTypes/.github/blob/main/assets/info/CONTRIBUTE.md).
+To join us please see [Contributing]

 ## Our Standards

 Before contribuiting, please make sure to take a look at all of the rules of each repository, following the mindset that each repository may have a different ruleset.
-Take a look at our **training-kit** to learn about lots of things.
+You may like to take a look at our **training-kit** to learn about lots of things.

 ## Links